wildapt01/coffee-machine-js/README.md

 - [ ] The inventory is checked for missing ingredients
 - [ ] The left display window shows how many coffees can be brewed
 - [ ] If one or several ingredients, a message appears: "Not enough {INGREDIENT} to brew your selection!"
-- [ ] The button "REFILl" appears in the same window.
+- [ ] The button "REFILL" appears in the same window.
 Inventory is updated with initial value for this ingredient(s)
 - [ ] The {SELECTED COFFEE} button button is dark grey.
 The machine waits for refill or another selection
 - [ ] After the refill, the display is updated.
 Machine waiting for selection
 - [x] After a 2s delay the message "Your {SELECTED COFFEE} is ready" is displayed in the bottom display window